pl2599/Natural-Language-Processing---Spooky-Data/README.md

 Observations:

 1. We see that only EAP and HPL uses these accented words.
-2. EAP uses the word 'rogeêt' a lot.
+2. EAP uses the word 'rogêt' a lot.
-3. HPL uses the word 'celephaiïs a lot.
+3. HPL uses the word 'celephaïs a lot.

 ### 6.4.ii Proportion of All Words